Stewart Wood, Baron Wood of Anfield

-Stewart Martin Wood, Baron Wood of Anfield (born 25 March 1968) is a Labour life peer in the House of Lords.
-He is currently a Visiting Fellow at the Blavatnik School of Government at the University of Oxford and a Senior Adviser to policy, economics and public affairs firm Bradshaw Advisory.
+Stewart Martin Wood, Baron Wood of Anfield (born 25 March 1968) is a British Labour Party life peer who has served as Parliamentary Under-Secretary of State for Europe, Eastern Europe, International Security and Growth since 2026.
+He was previously a Visiting Fellow at the Blavatnik School of Government at the University of Oxford.

 Early life

 Wood grew up in Tonbridge, Kent, and attended the Judd School.
 In 1986 he went to University College, Oxford, where he obtained a first-class degree in Philosophy, Politics and Economics.
 He then went to Harvard University as a Fulbright Scholar where he completed a PhD in government in 1996.

 Professional career

 He has taught at Oxford University since 1995.
 From 1996 to 2011 he was a Politics Tutor at Magdalen College, Oxford, where he is still an (unpaid) emeritus fellow.
 In 2016 he was appointed a Fellow of Practice at the Blavatnik School of Government in Oxford.

-From 2001 to 2007 he was a member of the Chancellor of the Exchequer's Council of Economic Advisers, specialising in education policy, local government affairs & EU policy.
+From 2001 to 2007 he was a member of the Chancellor of the Exchequer's Council of Economic Advisers, specialising in education policy, local government affairs and EU policy.
 He was part of the Treasury team that delivered the "Five Tests" assessment recommending that the UK not join the euro in 2003.
 From 2007 to 2010 he served as an adviser to Prime Minister Gordon Brown, covering foreign policy; Northern Ireland; and culture, media and sports policy.
 After the 2010 election he helped run Ed Miliband's campaign to become Leader of the Labour Party, and served as an adviser to Ed Miliband, the Labour party's leader, from 2010 to 2015.

+On 21 May 2014, Wood took custody of the bacon sandwich that Ed Miliband was attempting to eat.